RS-PYTHON/rs-demo/README.md

 ### Initialize the Prefect blocks

-Before the first use, you need to initialize the Prefect blocks that contain the dask and S3 authentication.
+Before the first use, you need to initialize the Prefect block that contains the environment variables for all users.

 Run this Python code from any Jupyter notebook: